Marchev-Science/summer.school.2026/README.md

 14:00 - 17:00 Workshops in the classroom
 After 17:00 working on team assignment"
 19:00 Dinner
-"The classroom could be used until late, but no loud noises permitted.
+"The classroom and other public rooms could be used until late.

 ## Certification
-**Cases**: As part of the Summer school the participants would have to solve and present a case, out of several options, which will be given on the first day.
+**Cases**: As part of the Summer school the participants grouped in teams would have to solve and present a case, out of several options, which will be given on the first day.
 [See information about the cases here...](cases.md)-->

 **Certification**: Certificates issued by Faculty of Economics and Business Administration will be issued to those who successfully pass the Summer school in a special ceremony after the end of the Summer school.
 The requirements are:
 1) at least 70% active participation in the classes